darshg321/Minicopter/README.md

 # Minicopter

-A lightweight ESP-32 based drone capable of autonomous pathing, build for agility
+A lightweight ESP-32 based drone capable of autonomous pathing, built for agility.
+Uses the GY-87 breakout board with a three-axis gyroscope + triaxial accelerometer + three-axis magnetic field + pressure.
+Charges a LiPo battery with USB-C and can be flashed with firmware.
+Can be controlled with both pathing commands and bluetooth controls.

-I made this project after getting inspiration from a different esp32 drone reel, and thought, I could make that too I've additionally always wanted to get into creating a from-scratch hardware project that includes microcontrollers and pcbs, and thougth this was the perfect place to start
+I made this project after getting inspiration from a different esp32 drone reel, and thought I could make that too I've additionally always wanted to get into creating a from-scratch hardware project that includes microcontrollers and pcbs, and thought this was the perfect place to start

 ![alt text](assets/3dpcb.png)